Memberstack/memberstack-frontend-challenge/README.md

 1) A host page
 2) An iFramed chat button

-The client page has a `ColorPicker` and `ChatBotIFrame`.
+The host page has a `ColorPicker` and `ChatBotIFrame`.
 When a user selects a color, the chat button color should change in real-time (this is to say there should be no perceptible delay).
 When you start the application you will notice that the user can pick a color, but nothing happens.

 ## Objectives
 Your challenge is as follows: